rabidaudio/synthesizer/README.md

   - 4-channel polyphonic
     - that means dedicated VCO/VCF/VCA streams
   - "fully-modular with defaults"
-    - simi-modular-style sensible default paths connected under the hood
+    - semi-modular-style sensible default paths connected under the hood
     - all defaults overridden with patch cables
     - "cascading controls"
       - unless overridden, CVs propagate from previous channel, allowing control of all oscillators simultaneously, which is desired when using multiple voices
     - specifically targeting support for several modes:
       - 4 totally separate, independent synths, each controlled with constant VCO or sequencer
-      - 1-voice, MIDI-,sequencer-, or constant-controlled synth with 4 oscillators, e.g. harmonizing intervals, mixing shapes/tambres
+      - 1-voice, MIDI-,sequencer-, or constant-controlled synth with 4 oscillators, e.g. harmonizing intervals, mixing shapes/timbres
       - 4-voice MIDI-controlled synth
       - 2-voice MIDI-controlled synth, with a pair of oscillators for each voice
       - sub-combinations of the above, e.g.: